To Be Successful-Change Your Limited Beliefs

 You Must Start by Believing In Yourself and Your Abilities

-It is not profitable for anyone to dream about being “like” another, this is something you know.
-You do not want their success or dreams and could not have them even if you tried.
+It is not profitable for anyone to dream about being “like” another; this is something you know.
+You do not want their success or dreams, and you could not have them even if you tried.
 You know that also.
-So, just so we are clear and honest; you do not want to be like Oprah or Arianna.
-Maybe something similar would be acceptable, but not exactly.
-Right?
+So, just to be clear and honest, you do not want to be like Oprah or Arianna.

 Neither do I, and we all know you can’t copy another soul.
-We must build our own success, and reap the benefit of being just who we are with our own unique characteristics, ideals, qualities, and knowledge.
+We must build our own success and reap the benefits of being just who we are with our own unique characteristics, ideals, qualities, and knowledge.

 These powerful influencers deserve all of the praise and prestige they receive, as they have worked hard to obtain.
 However, both had their own beginnings, and I am sure there were times when they may have had limited beliefs and had to change their thoughts.